 Self-Care

-Journaling is a key aspect of self-care.
-Diving into your thoughts and letting them flow out onto paper can help you work through things.
-Journaling may even realize that you’ve been holding onto things that you don’t need to hold onto.
+Journaling may help you realize you’ve been holding onto things that you don’t need to hold onto.
 Releasing those intrusive thoughts from your brain can help you deal with them on your own time and may even give you a better outlook for the rest of your day.

 Organize Your Thoughts